 - SELT Certificate issued by Trinity College London or IELTS demonstrating proficiency in reading, writing, communicating, and listening – B1 or higher

-If you don’t know much English, you will be failed from the test and then, you cant get the license.
+If you don’t know much English, you will fail the test and then, you can’t get the license.
+We highly recommend you to be prepared before taking the test, since this part can impressively affect your total PCO score.